-For years now, there appears to be a growing opposition to trophy hunting, particularly in foreign nations where hunting is not common practice.
+For years now, there appears to be a growing opposition to conservation hunting, particularly in foreign nations where hunting is not common practice.
 Evidence has shown that trophy hunting plays a key role in conservation, but much of the resistance towards conservancy hunting has been based on a contrast of worldviews; a difference in ideology surrounding animal welfare.

 What is often ignored by those in the anti-hunting camp is the perspective of the local communities that are involved in the day to day work relating to hunting and conservation.
 Policymakers residing in wealthy nations know little about the reality of these individuals, and too often the thoughts and opinions of these communities are not considered in any discussions regarding hunting legislation.